On the Capacity of Secure Distributed Batch Matrix Multiplication: Results

-The next SDMM model we consider corresponds to the one-sided SDMM problem considered in \cite{Chang_Tandon_SDMMOS}.
+The next SDBMM model we consider corresponds to the one-sided SDBMM problem considered in \cite{Chang_Tandon_SDMMOS}.
 Recall that the one-sided security model in \cite{Chang_Tandon_SDMMOS} assumes that one of the matrices is a constant matrix known to everyone.
-This corresponds to the ${\bf A}$ matrix in our model of SDMM$_{(\bf B,A)}$ because ${\bf A}$ is not secured and is available to the user as side-information.
-Here our capacity result is consistent with \cite{Chang_Tandon_SDMMOS}. \begin{theorem} The capacity of SDMM$_{(\bf B,A)}$ with $X_A=0, X_B=X$ is
+This corresponds to the ${\bf A}$ matrix in our model of SDBMM$_{(\bf B,A)}$ because ${\bf A}$ is not secured and is available to the user as side-information.
+Here our capacity result is consistent with \cite{Chang_Tandon_SDMMOS}. \begin{theorem} The capacity of SDBMM$_{(\bf B,A)}$ with $X_A=0, X_B=X$ is

-\end{theorem} Theorem \ref{thm:cba} fully characterizes the capacity of SDMM$_{(\bf B,A)}$.
+\end{theorem} Theorem \ref{thm:cba} fully characterizes the capacity of SDBMM$_{(\bf B,A)}$.
 The converse for Theorem \ref{thm:cba} follows along the same lines as the converse presented in \cite{Chang_Tandon_SDMMOS}, but for the sake of completeness we present the converse in Section \ref{sec:concba}.
 The proof of achievability provided in \cite{Chang_Tandon_SDMMOS} is tight only\footnote{ The achievable scheme for the one-sided secure setting in \cite{Chang_Tandon_SDMMOS} always downloads $NLM/(N-X)$ $q$-ary symbols, whereas the capacity achieving scheme needs to download only $NKM/(N-X)$ $q$-ary symbols when $K<L$.} if $K\geq L$ and $L$ is a multiple of $N-X$.
 Therefore, a complete proof of achievability is needed for Theorem \ref{thm:cba}.
-Such a proof is presented in Section \ref{sec:achcba}.
+Such a proof is presented in Section \ref{sec:achcba}. {Also note that the capacity of SDBMM$_{(\bf B,A)}$ is {\it independent of} matrix dimensions $L, K$ and $M$.}